Skip to main content

 • A 90-day study of 61 overweight men and women found those who took Metabolaid® lost weight and body fat, had lower cholesterol, and greater feelings of fullness (satiety).

-These studies suggest that plant polyphenols can be helpful allies in supporting appetite control and satiety.
+Together, these studies suggest that plant polyphenols can be helpful allies in supporting appetite control and satiety, as shown in a controlled clinical trial in people with overweight and obesity.

 Probiotics: HOWARU® Shape